jmatsu/ngrok-autoload-config/README.md

 2. Add testcases if needed
 3. Please make sure `bin/exec_all_bats.bash` and `shellcheck ngrok-autoload-config` work

-NOTE: If you have installed CircleCI CLI, run `circleci local execute --job jmatsu/bats-test` and `circleci local execute --job shellcheck/check`.
+If you have installed CircleCI CLI, you can run `circleci local execute --job jmatsu/bats-test` to execute `bin/exec_all_bats.bash`.

+NOTE: `circleci local execute --job shellcheck/check` does not work because `git` is not installed on this image.